fartcoin-project/fartcoin/README.md

 Fartcoin is a cryptocurrency like Bitcoin, although it does not use SHA256 but Fartcoin currently employs a simplified variant of scrypt as its proof of work (POW).
 We are taking development cues from Bitcoin, Litecoin & Dogecoin.
 This is the first V1.0-Beta release of the fartcoin-core wallet.
 The Fartcoin blockchain is implemented in the dogecoin-1.14-beta-1 wallet and got a graphical upgrade to the "Space Police" theme.

-# The website, Fartcoin-project.com  MemesExchange.com, the BlockExplorer and the MiningPool are all servers that are being build at home and are not 24/7 online.
-Please do not mine or trade Fartcoins, since you might lose them.
+# The website, Fartcoin-project.com  MemesExchange.com, the BlockExplorer and the MiningPool are all servers that are being build at home and are 24/7 online.

-This Project is currently Under Construction, this means that while you can download the Fartcoin-Core wallet and play around with it if interested.
-Keep in mind that this project is under construction and thus the Blockchain might be rebuild / restarted multiple times before the official launch.

 ## Frequently Asked Questions